TrueDub/bootstrap-react-treetable/README.md

 | verticalAlignment    | String | The text alignment of this header cell - one of baseline, top, middle, bottom, text-top or text-bottom - see [Bootstrap docs](https://getbootstrap.com/docs/4.6/utilities/vertical-align/) for details | center | No |

 The colspan values should add up to the number of columns in the regular table, or odd things will happen with your display.

+NOTE: this plugin doesn't do any checking on the colspan and rowspan numbers you put in - it's up to you to ensure you've got the values correct.
+Also, you cannot span columns or rows on the main table headers (the one which is used for sorting).

 #### Rendering option